cnadler86/micropython-camera-API/README.md

 ## Setup build environment (the DIY way)
 To build the project, follow the following instructions:
-- [ESP-IDF](https://docs.espressif.com/projects/esp-idf/en/v5.2.2/esp32/get-started/index.html): I used version 5.2.2, but it might work with other versions.
+- [ESP-IDF](https://docs.espressif.com/projects/esp-idf/en/v5.2.3/esp32/get-started/index.html): I used version 5.2.2, but it might work with other versions (see notes).
 - Clone the micropython repo and this repo in a folder, e.g. "MyESPCam".
 I used the actual micropython master branch (between v1.23 and before 1.24).
 - You will have to add the ESP32-Camera driver (I used v2.0.12).
 To do this, add the following to the respective idf_component.yml file  (e.g. in micropython/ports/esp32/main_esp32s3/idf_component.yml):
 ```